rouzinho/Dynamic-Neural-Curiosity/RosInitCedar/README.md

 Install ROS : http://wiki.ros.org/ROS/Installation

-The code was tested on ROS Kinetic Kame

 **Warning**

 ROS comes with Qt5 and Cedar officially support only Qt4, so I suggest a basic installation of ROS.